iohkedu/cardano-education-program/blockchain-101/lessons/4-decentralization.md

 ### Lack of standards

-Blockchain technology is still in its early stages as an industry.
-One key element missing from its maturity is a set of **standards** – for example, how to measure decentralization or how to define what makes a blockchain ‘great’.
+Blockchain as an industry is still in its early stages.
+One thing that keeps it from reaching full maturity is the lack of common standards — for example, how to measure decentralization or how to define what makes a blockchain ‘great’.

 Is the best blockchain the fastest one?
 The most secure?
 Or perhaps the most decentralized?
 There are currently no universal standards to answer these questions.